genieouz/angular-apollo-graphql-template/README.md

 ## Further help

-To get more help on the template contact me `genieouzog@gmail.com`.
+To get more help on the template contact me `genieouzog@gmail.com` or see [link](https://www.graphql-code-generator.com/docs/getting-started/installation).